Vero Nika: Boxing

-Lethwei career
+Lethwei

 In 2017, Vero Nika started her Lethwei career because there weren't enough fights in boxing.
 After being scouted by International Lethwei Federation Japan (ILFJ) promoter Yoshiyuki Nakamura in May, she participated in their Frontier event.
 She faced pro-wrestler Nanae Takahashi in a three round contest for the ILFJ Frontier Championship belt.

 On 15 November 2017, Vero Nika faced Julija Stoliarenko in Lethwei Grand Prix Japan 2017 in Tokyo.
 Stoliarenko's low-kicks caused a fracture in Vero Nika's tibia and she had to retire from the fight.
 Stoliarenko won the Japan Lethwei World Title by TKO.

 In October 2018, a mix-fight card was held in Thailand with both Lethwei and Muay Thai bouts featured.
 The Lethwei portion of the show was also narrated in Burmese by the ringside announcer.
 Vero Nika faced Hongthong Liangprasert in the first of three encounters in her career.
 Due to a cut in round two, the fight was stopped and Vero Nika won by TKO.

 At the Air KBZ sponsored championship in 2018, Vero Nika once more fought Hongthong Liangprasert, this time for a chance to win the accompanying belt especially created for that match.
 The fight ended up a draw however, so the belt was up for grabs again in January where she fought Wanida Yucharoen.
 This time around she won the fight and is officially crowned the Myanmar champion.

 In August 2019 she faced multiple-time Muay Thai champion Sawsing Sor Sopit at the 4th Myanmar Lethwei World Championship event.
 This was a clear step up in competition and the fight was much anticipated.
 Despite her many elbows and kicks it ended in a draw after 4 rounds.

-By 2020, Vero Nika was one of the most frequently seen fighters out of the smaller women's talent pool.
-She had been booked in 8 fights in 2019 of which 6 materialized, leaving behind her competition with ease.
-Since then nearly 90% of the competitors she shared the ring with have retired or moved on to other sports.
-Vero Nika has previously expressed that it is difficult to get fights because there are very few native female fighters.
+By 2020, Vero Nika was one of the most frequently seen fighters and had been booked in 8 fights in 2019 of which 6 materialized.
+Vero Nika has previously expressed that it is difficult to get fights because there are very few native female Lethwei fighters.